Student Conduct FAQ: For Respondents

 Is there anyone available to assist me with preparing for a conduct hearing?

-The Student Conduct Advocate can assist students navigate the student conduct process.
-The Student Conduct Advocate can help educate students about the conduct process, review hearing and appeal procedures, and assist students with general hearing preparation.
-Most importantly, the Student Advocate will help students feel comfortable and confident going into a hearing.
-For more information refer to the Student Advocate website.
+The Student Conduct Advisor (SCA) can assist students navigate the student conduct process.
+The SCA can help educate students about the conduct process, review hearing and appeal procedures, and assist students with general hearing preparation.
+Most importantly, the SCA will help students feel comfortable and confident going into a hearing.
+For more information refer to the Student Conduct Advisor Program website.

 If I am suspended or dismissed from KU, may I attend another institution of higher education before returning to Kutztown University?